top of page

 These defects are the pathway for considerable leakage currents and have a significant impact on photodetector performance (sensitivity, stn ratio, dark-current).
 As the size of optoelectronic devices decreases, the impact of surface recombination starts to play a very significant role.
 Kontrox eliminates the majority of surface defects on mesa sidewalls for a significant improvement in device performance and power efficiency.

 The display industry is coming to a major turning-point due to high demand and unprecedented requirements of power efficiency and brightness driven by next-generation information displays, automotive, VR/AR, and IoT applications.
 MicroLED technology is currently the only way for that transformation.

 There are numerous obstacles in realizing a good quality, high yield, mass-production-ready micro-LED display.
 Poor efficiency at low current densities and variation of emission level between chips is one of the key issues that is directly related to the quality of the sidewalls of the chips and the high surface recombination effects.
 These effects become more prominent as the chip size gets smaller.

-Kontrox forms a high-quality passivation layer with substantially reduced defect densities which improves the microLED device power efficiency and brightness levels significantly.
+Kontrox forms a high-quality passivation layer with substantially reduced defect densities improving the microLED's power efficiency & brightness levels significantly